Atrial Tachycardia Medication

 Flecainide (Tambocor)

 Flecainide blocks sodium channels, producing a dose-related decrease in intracardiac conduction in all parts of the heart.
-It increases electrical stimulation of the threshold of the ventricle and His-Purkinje system.
-It shortens phase 2 and 3 repolarization, resulting in decreased action potential duration and effective refractory period.
+This agent increases electrical stimulation of the threshold of the ventricle and His-Purkinje system, and by shortening phase 2 and 3 repolarization, it decreases action potential duration and effective refractory periods.

 Propafenone (Rythmol)

 Propafenone shortens upstroke velocity (phase 0) of the monophasic action potential.
-It reduces fast inward current carried by sodium ions in Purkinje fibers and, to a lesser extent, myocardial fibers.
-It may increase the diastolic excitability threshold and prolong the effective refractory period.
-It reduces spontaneous automaticity and depresses triggered activity.
+It reduces fast inward current carried by sodium ions in Purkinje fibers and, to a lesser extent, myocardial fibers, and it may increase the diastolic excitability threshold and prolong the effective refractory period.
+Propafenone reduces spontaneous automaticity and depresses triggered activity.

-It is indicated for treatment of documented life-threatening ventricular arrhythmias (eg, sustained ventricular tachycardia).
+This agent is indicated for the treatment of documented life-threatening ventricular arrhythmias (eg, sustained VT).
 Propafenone appears to be effective in the treatment of SVTs, including atrial fibrillation and flutter.
 It is not recommended in patients with less severe ventricular arrhythmias, even if symptomatic.

 Class Summary